 Effective July 1, 2020, the Company entered into a Technology Investment Agreement ("TIA") with the United States Government Department of Defense, U.S. Army Contracting Command-Aberdeen Proving Ground, Natick Contracting Division & Edgewood Contracting Division (ACC-APG, NCD & ECD) on behalf of the Biomedical Advanced Research and Development Authority (BARDA), as amended, for \$81,029,518 in government funding for expanding the Company's domestic production of needles and syringes.
-Pursuant to the terms of the TIA, the Company has made significant additions to its facilities which allows the Company to increase domestic production capacity.
+Pursuant to At the request of the US government, the TIA was transferred to a successor agreement, identified as Other Transaction Agreement in April 2023.
+Such agreement contains no additional requirements and, for the purposes of this report, the agreement shall continue to be referred to herein as the "TIA".
+Under this agreement, the Company has made significant additions to its facilities which allows the Company to increase domestic production capacity.

-The amounts set forth as Receivable from Technology Investment Agreement (TIA) in the Condensed Balance Sheets represent amounts receivable under the TIA.
+The amounts set forth as Receivable from For further explanation, please refer to Note 7 - Technology Investment Agreement (TIA) in the Condensed Balance Sheets represent amounts receivable under the TIA.
 The amounts represented advance requests or reimbursement requests for expenditures.
+Agreement.

-As reimbursements were received from the U.S. government for such expenditures, the Company recorded a deferred liability.
+As reimbursements were received from the U.S. government for such expenditures under the TIA, the Company recorded a deferred liability.
 In 2021, the deferred liability began to be systematically amortized as a gain over the life of the related property, plant, and equipment and is presented as Other income - TIA on the Condensed Statements of Operations.
 For any reimbursements received for expenditures not capitalized as property, plant, and equipment, Other income - TIA was recognized in the same period as the expense.